Where to go on holiday in March

 Although many cities in northern and Eastern European will be decidedly chilly, this is a great month to venture south to the likes of Seville in southern Spain, Palma in Mallorca and Sorrento in Italy.
 It’s also perfect sightseeing weather in Malta.

-It’s only three hours flying time to Tunis, a handsome city with a fascinating medina on the north African Mediterranean coast.
-March is also a great month to visit Nice on the Cote d’Azur.
-It has art galleries, great restaurants, markets, an elegant beach and – best of all – that gorgeous Mediterranean sunshine.
+March is a great month to visit Nice on the Cote d’Azur.
+It has art galleries, great restaurants, markets, an elegant beach – and that gorgeous Mediterranean sunshine.

 How about a holiday of a lifetime in South America?
-We recommend Brazil or Argentina with on-the-ground specialists, Dehouche.
-They can find the best places to stay and local guides and put together an itinerary designed to your personal needs.
+I recommend Brazil or Argentina with on-the-ground specialists, Dehouche.
+They know the best guides and most stylish places to stay and can tailor-make an itinerary to your personal needs.

-Or take a gastronomic tour of Spain or Italy led by an expert guide and travelling in a small group of fellow foodies.
+Or take a gastronomic tour of Spain or Italy led by an expert guide, travelling with a small group of fellow foodies.
 Details here.

 Try our holiday quiz